 1. Create cohesion with details.

-One of the easiest ways to ensure your black appliances don't become overbearing is to integrate details in a matching hue.
-The black fixtures, furniture, and door trim pictured here work wonders to create calming cohesion.
+One of the easiest ways to ensure your major appliances including your wall oven and electric range) don't become overbearing is to integrate other kitchen details in a matching hue.
+InForm Design did this perfectly.
+The black fixtures, furniture, and door trim in this modern cook space work wonders to create a calming cohesive finish

-3. Achieve trendy and timeless with black and white.
+3. Be trendy and timeless with a monochromatic palette.

 4. Add a little sheen.

-Shiny metals become dazzling when set against a black backdrop, so consider adding a few metallic enhancements to your design.
-Chrome, copper, and brass (a super hot trend right now) are a few choices that will make your look all the more magical.
+Shiny metals become dazzling when set against a black backdrop, so consider adding a few metallic details to your design.
+Simply adding chrome, copper, or brass cabinet pulls will take these up a notch.
+And this kitchen from the brokers at Innerstadsspecialisten is proof.

 5. Go for high contrast.

 This kitchen from AUHAUS is complete goals, and the contrast is perfect.
 The black stainless steel refrigerator is inky and sleek while the island is made of textural concrete.
 A high glam range hood feels luxe against a more contemporary industrial backsplash.
 And the wood tones featured throughout are incredibly grounding.
 Go this route if you prefer a contrasting look that's balanced.

 Before you commit to any black stainless steel model for the kitchen, you'll want to weigh the pros and cons.
 Because after all, new appliances are a big investment.